patschi/akvatar/docs/how-it-works.md

 The app updates the user's avatar URL in Authentik via the Admin API:

-1. **Read** current attributes: `GET /api/v3/core/users/{pk}/`
+1. **Read** current user attributes: `GET /api/v3/core/users/{pk}/`
-2. **Merge** the avatar URL into the existing attributes dict (preserving all other custom attributes)
+2. **Merge** the new avatar URL into the existing attributes dict, preserving all other custom attributes
-3. **Write** the updated attributes: `PATCH /api/v3/core/users/{pk}/` with `{"attributes": {..., "avatar-url": "<url>"}}`
+3. **Write** the updated dict: `PATCH /api/v3/core/users/{pk}/` with `{"attributes": {..., "avatar-url": "<url>"}}`

-The avatar URL points to the canonical JPEG at the configured size (default: 1024x1024).
-Authentik uses this URL to display the user's avatar across its UI (login portals, admin panel, etc.).
+The URL points to the JPEG at the configured size (default: 1024×1024 px).
+Authentik uses this URL to display the avatar in its UI (login portals, admin panel, etc.).

 See [Authentik API Token](authentik-api-token.md) for setup instructions.

 ### LDAP Server (optional)

-When LDAP is enabled, the app writes avatar data into one or more LDAP attributes as defined in the `ldap.photos` configuration:
+When LDAP is enabled the app writes avatar data into one or more LDAP attributes as defined in the `ldap.photos` configuration:

-1. **Prepare** each configured photo attribute – reuse a pre-generated file if the exact size/format exists and fits within `max_file_size`, otherwise resize from the closest larger source and reduce quality until it fits (JPEG/WebP)
+1. **Prepare** each configured photo attribute — reuse a pre-generated file if the exact size and format exists and fits within `max_file_size`; otherwise resize from the closest larger source and reduce JPEG/WebP quality iteratively until the output fits.
+   PNG cannot be quality-reduced (lossless) — a `ValueError` is raised if it exceeds the limit.
 2. **Bind** to the LDAP server as the configured service account
-3. **Search** for the user under `search_base` using `search_filter` (default: `(objectSid={ldap_uniq})` for Active Directory)
+3. **Search** for the user under `search_base` using `search_filter` (default:
+   `(objectSid={ldap_uniq})` for Active Directory); the `{ldap_uniq}` placeholder is replaced with the value from the user's Authentik attributes and is properly LDAP-filter-escaped to prevent injection.
-4. **Modify** all configured attributes in a single LDAP operation – binary attributes receive raw image bytes, URL attributes receive the public file URL
+4. **Modify** all configured attributes in a single LDAP operation — `binary` attributes receive raw image bytes, `url` attributes receive the public file URL as a string
 5. **Unbind**

 The `ldap_uniq` value comes from the user's Authentik attributes (read during the Authentik API call).
-Users without `ldap_uniq` are Authentik-only accounts and the LDAP step is skipped.
+Users without `ldap_uniq` are Authentik-only accounts and the LDAP step is skipped automatically.

 See [MS AD Service Account](ms-ad-service-account.md) for setting up a least-privilege service account in Active Directory.

 ## Rollback on failure

 If either backend update (Authentik API or LDAP) fails:

-1. All generated image files (every size x format combination) are deleted from disk
+1. All generated image files (every size × format combination) are deleted from disk
 2. The metadata JSON is deleted
-3. The browser receives an error SSE event
+3. The browser receives an error SSE event with the failure detail
-4. The user sees an error message and can retry
+4. The user sees an error message and can retry immediately

 This ensures no orphaned files accumulate from failed uploads.

 ## Metadata storage

-A JSON metadata file is saved alongside each avatar set:
+A JSON metadata file is saved alongside each avatar set in `data/user-avatars/_metadata/`:

 ```json
 {